The holonomy braiding for $\mathcal{U}_\xi(\mathfrak{sl}_2)$ in terms of geometric quantum dilogarithms: Quantum dilogarithms

 \subsection{Fourier transform identities}

 For a few of our computations we need to understand how the operators appearing in the factorization of the \(R\)-matrix in \cref{thm:R-factorization} act in the basis \(\set{\vb n}\) Fourier dual to \(\set{\vbh n}\).
 In particular, we want to compute the determinant of the circulant matrices \(\mathcal{Z}_N\) and \(\mathcal{Z}_S\).
+To do this we find the discrete Fourier transform of the cyclic quantum dilogarithm.
+Similar results are given by \citeauthor{Hikami2014} \cite{Hikami2014}.